geedrn/RNA-Seq_blog/_posts/5-count.md

 ---
-title: [5] How do you obtain the count matrix of public RNA-Seq data?
+title: Chapter5. ow do you obtain the count matrix of public RNA-Seq data?
 author: Ryo Niwa
 date: 2024-09-06
 category: RNA-Seq